 Doing web scraping using Elixir involves the four steps below:

-The target site will be ScrapingCourse.com, a demo e-commerce website with a paginated list of products.
+The target site is ScrapingCourse.com, a demo e-commerce website featuring a paginated product list.
 The goal of the Elixir Crawly scraper you're about to create is to extract all product data from each page.

 Time to write some code!